1868 - 1957

 Bembridge Shotokan Karate Club

 * Juniors under fourteen years old - Begin training in a formal way at age 8, where they can attain grading coloured belts to show achievement at a manageable pace.
-The grading procedure is processed and approved by the SEKU’s grading instructors and is licensed as a requirement of training.
-Once a junior reaches eleven years old, they become eligible to take full grades if they chose, however the grading expectations increases to the level of seniors.
+The grading procedure is processed and approved by the AKA grading instructors and is licensed as a requirement of training.

 These requirement exists to ensure students are capable and fit enough to be graded and have learned what is required.
 As they progress through the grading structure, the demand on learning and fitness increases.
 When the time comes to take a shodan (black belt) grading, the training and learning will have reached a point where peak fitness and training are paramount.
-After first Kyu students wait a minimum of nine months and have attended three black and brown belt SEKU courses to qualify to take Shodan.
+From brown belt (third kyu) grading will only be possible at a formal black and brown belt course.
+After first Kyu students wait a minimum of six months and will only be graded at a formal black and brown belt course as will higher dan gradings.

 Dojo training at the BYCC :